-Even if juniors don't maintain a rigorous schedule in the winter it still happens that the various tours junior golfers participate in run into the cold months.
+Many juniors that don't maintain a rigorous schedule in the winter still play on junior tours that run into the cold months.
 Winter golf for junior golfers is a reality every year given the length of the different tours and unpredictability of the weather around the country.
-Even in Georgia the junior tours run into December and start in February.
-We have played tournaments in snow flurries and temperatures in the low 30s that have started only after prolonged frost delays.
-If junior golfers are not prepared for these conditions it will make for a truly miserable round for all concerned.

 A windbreaker like the one above is essential to keep in a golf bag year round to protect against the elements.

-A good pair of socks makes a huge difference on the golf course regardless of the weather.
+A good pair of golf socks makes a huge difference on the golf course regardless of the weather.
 Your junior golfer does not want to be traipsing 5+ miles over hard, frozen fairways in tennis socks.
-Find golf socks that are cushioned, warm and wick moisture.
+Find winter golf socks that are cushioned, warm and wick moisture.
 Wool is the fabric of choice for winter golf socks as it is a great insulator and absorbs much more moisture than cotton before it starts feeling wet, and consequently cold.

-Golf shoes for winter golf should be insulated and water-proof.
+Winter golf shoes for winter golf should be insulated and water-proof.
 See our article on Junior Golf Shoes for more inspiration and information.

 Winter golf hats, or at least a warm winter hat, is essential for spending hours walking around a golf course in cold weather.
 Junior golfers will often disregard their regular golf hat for a woolen one in winter golf, but it is not unusual these days to see a knitted hat worn over the regular golf hat, possibly to keep sun out of the eyes and because it is helpful to have the golf ball marker secure on the hat as a matter of habit.
 Of course a double layer may not be comfortable and may just become too warm for many juniors.
 Golf sunglasses like these Oakley Flak Jackets mitigate winter glare.